FriendlyUser/Vue-Dapp/README.md

 ### Things to Add to this truffle box

 - Implement Continuous Integration/Continuous Deployment (via surge)
+- Need to set up linting somehow, examine the other truffle vuejs boxes and coverage report.
 - Deploy to test networks, ropsten and rinksby
 - Creating a documentation format (jsdoc, sphinx or possibly latex based, maybe docsuarus)
 - Allow token creation and transferring

 # Vue.js truffle box